University of South Florida Herd of Thunder: Traditions

-The Herd of Thunder has established many traditions over the years while being a major contributor to the university community and the Tampa Bay area.
-The "Call of the Bulls" is a storied one among the trumpet section (formerly known as the "Scream Team") and band members, since most of them never forget running onto the field for the first time with the loud roars of the home crowd cheering them on.
+The Herd of Thunder has established many traditions over the years, contributing to the university community and the Tampa Bay area.
+The "Call of the Bulls," is an iconic story among the trumpet section (Formerly known as the "Scream Team,") and band members, due to the members never forget running onto the field for the first time with the loud roars of the home crowd cheering them on.
 The Road Show and Post-game parade have also been staples in H.O.T.'s traditions.

 The Bull

 In 1999, HOT band member Keith Sanz was studying at the USF School of Music.
 He composed a short piece that the Marching Band uses to inspire spirit.
 This notable tune is "The Bull" chant.
 The band plays this on offensive 3rd downs or whenever the defense needs to make a stop.
 "The Bull" became a favorite of USF Bulls fans, who wave their Bulls hands in the air whenever this song is played.